mxjp/rvx/docs/reference/core/signals.md

 ## `memo`
 Run a function and re-run when any accessed signals are updated.

-This is the same as [`effect`](#effect) except that it returns a function to reactively access the latest return value.
+This is the same as [`watch`](#watch) except that it returns a function to reactively access the latest expression result.

 === "JSX"
 	```jsx